-27. The Applicants issued lease disclaimers in respect of all 29 retail store locations in accordance with BIA by delivering the requisite Form 45 Notice to Lessor to Disclaim or Resiliate a Lease by Commercial Tenant to the relevant landlord.
+24. Since the commencement of the Proposal Proceedings, the Applicants have issued 21 notices of lease disclaimer, five have been issued by GESL and 16 have been issued by GEEP.
+I am advised by the Applicants' counsel that in each case, in accordance with BIA, the requisite Form 45 Notice to Lessor to Disclaim or Resiliate a Lease by Commercial Tenant was sent to the relevant landlord.